 “The expansion and renovation of the Las Vegas Convention Center will take our ability to bring business to the destination to a new level by allowing us to welcome more shows, more exhibitors and more delegates,” said Lawrence Weekly, chairman of the Las Vegas Convention and Visitors Authority and Clark County Commissioner.
 “In addition to ensuring our economic future, this project will give us a cutting-edge facility with a dynamic design fit for one of the world’s most iconic cities.”

-Phase Three will be the complete renovation of the existing 3.2 million-square-foot facility, with a projected completion date of 2023.
-The phased approach ensures that no business will be displaced during the construction and renovation.
-LVCVA staff worked in partnership with Cordell Corporation, the agency’s contracted owner’s representative, to develop the vision for the expansion and renovation project.
+Phase Three will be the complete renovation of the existing 3.2 million-square-foot facility.
+The completion of this project is currently pending, but the phased approach ensures that no business will be displaced during the construction and renovation.
+LVCVA staff worked in partnership with Cordell Corporation, the agency’s contracted owner’s representative, to develop the vision of the expansion and renovation project.

 Each year, Las Vegas hosts approximately 22,000 meetings, conventions and trade shows, which support an estimated 65,000 jobs paying $2.7 billion in wages and salaries.
 In 2017, the Las Vegas Convention Center hosted 21 percent of convention attendees traveling to southern Nevada, which supported approximately 13,800 jobs, paying more than $576 million in wages and salaries.
 Including indirect and induced impacts, the Las Vegas Convention Center’s attendees generated $2.1 billion in economic impact for the local economy.